heythisisgordon/SyntheticErrandsScheduler-v3/readme.md

 - Representation of Busyville as a 100x100 grid
 - Generation of random problem instances with customizable number of customers and contractors
 - Initial scheduling algorithm using a greedy approach
-- Optimization algorithm to maximize profit
+- Optimization algorithm using Google OR-Tools to maximize profit
+- Detailed logging of scheduling decisions and profit calculations
+- Side-by-side comparison of initial and optimized schedules
 - Visualization of schedules and city layout
 - Comprehensive unit test suite
 - Graphical User Interface (GUI) for easy interaction
+- Centralized constants for improved maintainability

 ## Getting Started